Shopify vs Squarespace

 If your main goal is to create an informative site, then content management and design will be crucial when choosing an e-commerce platform.
 For that reason, Squarespace may be the better option for you.

-With over a hundred templates to choose from, Squarespace customers can guarantee to find the design that works best for them.
-What’s more, they can even design their own templates to refine their site’s design even further.
+With over a hundred templates, Squarespace customers can guarantee they will find the best design for them.
+Moreover, they can even design their templates to refine their site’s design further.

-Despite being the weaker option, in this case, Shopify has recently released a drag-and-drop theme editor, which will significantly improve how content is displayed.
+Despite being the weaker option, Shopify has recently released a drag-and-drop theme editor in this case, which will significantly improve how content is displayed.

 Which Is Better for Creating a Successful Online Store?